 When possible, connect the device being tested directly into the router with a network cable.
 If using Wi-Fi you should stand next to the router and not use any signal boosters.

 Speeds can vary during the day, so test at different times to get a more accurate picture of your broadband speed.

 There are a number of reasons why the speed test may report a different figure to the speed advertised when you signed up for the broadband.

-But in addition, there are other reasons why the connection might be slower than expected.
+But there are other reasons why the connection might be slower than expected.
 Software running on your device and other users sharing the connection will all impact the test.
 Wi-Fi can be slower than a cabled connection, while poor house wiring can affect home broadband speeds (try to be sure your router is plugged into your main incoming socket).
 Your supplier may also prioritise different types of broadband traffic.
 And mobile internet is heavily dependant on having a strong signal and can be noticeably slower in busy areas.

 Why isn’t the test working in my browser?

 The test uses pure HTML5 and does not rely on Java or Flash.
 This allows it to operate on most modern web browsers and devices, including computers, tablets, and smartphones.